Generic name: flucytosine [ floo-SYE-toe-seen ]

 Medically reviewed by Drugs.com.
 Last updated on Nov 14, 2023.

 Use with extreme caution in patients with impaired renal function.
 Close monitoring of hematologic, renal, and hepatic status of all patients is essential .

-Uses For flucytosine
+Uses for flucytosine

-Flucytosine is available only with your doctor's prescription.
+This medicine is available only with your doctor's prescription.

-Before Using flucytosine
+Before using flucytosine

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
-For flucytosine, the following should be considered:
+For this medicine, the following should be considered:

-Tell your doctor if you have ever had any unusual or allergic reaction to flucytosine or any other medicines.
+Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.